Non-sporting

 Although this breed is recognised by the Japanese Kennel Club, its similarities to the American Eskimo dog mean that the American Kennel Club still does not recognise it as a breed, however, it is part of the Foundation Stock Service of the American Kennel Club, meaning it is en route to recognition.

 The Japanese spitz is an excellent dog for families because of its chilled nature.
 It is a loyal breed that does well with children.
-A well-socialised spitz will get on well with other dogs.
+A well-socialized spitz will get on well with other dogs.
 Although initially shy, they warm up eventually and can be playful with other pets and dogs.

 This breed will completely shed its undercoat in either the fall or the spring.
 They also shed moderately throughout the year.
 During this time, extra brushing is required to help remove the undercoat.